Wedding Photography at Southwark Register Office

 I took this family portrait at the end of the garden, which is better for large groups.

-Weddings at Southwark don't get any larger than this, but there is ample space for a whole wedding party portrait in the garden.
+Weddings at Southwark don't get any larger than this, but there is ample space for a wedding party portrait in the garden.

 Southwark Register Office Wedding FAQ's